-With federal unemployment stimulus funds now gone, your financial situation may now qualify you for Supplemental Nutrition Assistance Program (SNAP) also known as food stamps.
+With federal stimulus funds now gone, and perhaps also your state unemployment benefits, your financial situation may now qualify you for Supplemental Nutrition Assistance Program (SNAP) also known as food stamps.

 SNAP provides benefits to eligible low-income individuals and families via an Electronic Benefits Transfer card, which can be used like a debit card to purchase eligible food in authorized food stores.